ssunchu10/llm-chat-app/README.md

 - **Auto Scroll** – Automatically scrolls to the latest message after a response.
 - **Model Labels** – Each assistant message is labeled with the LLM that generated it.
 - **Structured State Management** – All state managed cleanly using Redux Toolkit.
-- **Responsive Design** – Mobile-friendly layout with sticky input and header.
+- **Responsive Design** – Mobile-friendly layout with sticky header and fixed input.

 ---